 While being as generic as possible, the Scheme-Elisp interface makes some assumptions about the capabilities and interaction mode of the corresponding REPL.
 In particular, Geiser expects the latter to support namespaces in the form of a module system, and to provide a well-defined way to establish the REPL’s current namespace (or module), as well as the current file’s module (or namespace).
 Thus, all evaluations performed by Geiser either in the REPL or in a source code buffer happen in the context of the current namespace.
 Every time you switch to a different file, you’re switching namespaces automatically; at the REPL, you must request the switch explicitly (usually just using means provided by the Scheme implementation itself).

 If your favourite Scheme supports the above modus operandi, it has all that’s needed for a bare-bones Geiser mode.
 But Geiser can, and will, use any metadata available: procedure arities and argument lists to display interactive help, documentation strings, location information to jump to definitions, export lists to provide completion, and so on and so forth.
 Although this is not an all-or-none proposition (Geiser can operate with just part of that functionality available), i initially concentrated in supporting those Schemes with the richest (to my knowledge) introspection capabilities, namely, Guile and Racket.
-Later on, Dan Leslie added support for Chicken, and there’s active work to add support for scsh.
+Later on, Dan Leslie added support for Chicken, and several other schemes followed suit.

 When working with a fully conniving Scheme, Geiser can offer the following functionality: